 Reading the Zhuangzi: Read Less [-] CHINESE 222 Early Chinese Thought 2 or 4 Units Offered through: East Asian Languages and Cultures Terms offered: Fall 2017, Fall 2016, Spring 2015 An analytical exploration of the central texts of Warring States (453-221 BCE) religion and philosophy.

+Early Chinese Thought: Read More [+]

+Rules & Requirements

+Prerequisites: At least one year of Classical Chinese

+Repeat rules: Course may be repeated for credit when topic changes.

+Hours & Format

+Fall and/or spring: 15 weeks - 3-3 hours of seminar per week

+Additional Details

-Early Chinese Thought: Read More [+] Rules & Requirements Prerequisites: At least one year of Classical Chinese Repeat rules: Course may be repeated for credit as topic varies.
-Course may be repeated for credit when topic changes.
-Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of seminar per week Additional Details Subject/Course Level: Chinese/Graduate Grading: The grading option will be decided by the instructor when the class is offered.
-Early Chinese Thought: Read Less [-] CHINESE C223 Readings in Chinese Buddhist Texts 2 or 4 Units Offered through: East Asian Languages and Cultures Terms offered: Spring 2018, Fall 2017, Spring 2017 This seminar is an intensive introduction to various genres of Buddhist literature in classical Chinese, including translations of Sanskrit and Central Asian scriptures.
+Subject/Course Level: Chinese/Graduate

+Grading: The grading option will be decided by the instructor when the class is offered.

+Early Chinese Thought: Read Less [-]

+CHINESE C223 Readings in Chinese Buddhist Texts 2 or 4 Units

+Offered through: East Asian Languages and Cultures Terms offered: Spring 2020, Fall 2019, Spring 2019

+This seminar is an intensive introduction to various genres of Buddhist literature in classical Chinese, including translations of Sanskrit and Central Asian scriptures.
 Chinese commentaries, philosophical treatises, hagiographies, and sectarian works.
 It is intended for graduate students who already have some facility in classical Chinese.
 It will also serve as a tools and methods course, covering the basic reference works and secondary scholarship in the field of East Asian Buddhism.
 The content of the course will be adjusted from semester to semester to best accommodate the needs and interests of students.

-Readings in Chinese Buddhist Texts: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Repeat rules: Course may be repeated for credit as topic varies.
-Course may be repeated for credit when topic changes.
-Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of seminar per week Additional Details Subject/Course Level: Chinese/Graduate Grading: Letter grade.
+Readings in Chinese Buddhist Texts: Read More [+]

+Rules & Requirements

+Prerequisites: Consent of instructor

+Repeat rules: Course may be repeated for credit when topic changes.

+Hours & Format

+Fall and/or spring: 15 weeks - 3-3 hours of seminar per week

+Additional Details

+Subject/Course Level: Chinese/Graduate

+Grading: Letter grade.

 Also listed as: BUDDSTD C223 Readings in Chinese Buddhist Texts: Read Less [-] CHINESE 230 Seminar in Chinese Literary History 2 or 4 Units Offered through: East Asian Languages and Cultures Terms offered: Fall 2015, Spring 2011, Spring 2008 Readings in major genres and authors of Chinese literature, with attention to relevant "nonliterary" (philosophical, scholarly, historiographical, etc.) sources where useful; period and thematic focus varies from semester to semester.

-Seminar in Chinese Literary History: Read More [+] Rules & Requirements Prerequisites: Good reading knowledge of classical Chinese and consent of instructor.
-Previous course work in classical Chinese literature is desirable Repeat rules: Course may be repeated for credit as topic varies.
-Course may be repeated for credit when topic changes.
-Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of seminar per week Additional Details Subject/Course Level: Chinese/Graduate Grading: Letter grade.
+Seminar in Chinese Literary History: Read More [+]

+Rules & Requirements

+Prerequisites: Good reading knowledge of classical Chinese and consent of instructor.
+Previous course work in classical Chinese literature is desirable

+Repeat rules: Course may be repeated for credit when topic changes.

+Hours & Format

+Fall and/or spring: 15 weeks - 3-3 hours of seminar per week

+Additional Details

+Subject/Course Level: Chinese/Graduate

+Grading: Letter grade.

-Seminar in Chinese Literary History: Read Less [-] CHINESE 234 Texts on the Civilization of Medieval China 2 or 4 Units Offered through: East Asian Languages and Cultures Terms offered: Spring 2018, Fall 2016, Spring 2016 Course content varies with interests of students.
+Seminar in Chinese Literary History: Read Less [-] CHINESE 234 Texts on the Civilization of Medieval China 2 or 4 Units Offered through: East Asian Languages and Cultures Terms offered: Spring 2020, Spring 2019, Fall 2018 Course content varies with interests of students.
 Texts on the Civilization of Medieval China: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of seminar per week Additional Details Subject/Course Level: Chinese/Graduate Grading: Letter grade.